kubewarden/docs/docs/operator-manual/ui-extension/01-install.md

 This requires Rancher Manager version `v2.8.0` or greater.
 :::

-As Kubewarden is considered a Rancher Official Extension, the Rancher team provides a mechanism to automatically generate an Extension Catalog Image that will be added to the `rancher-images.txt` file when [installing Rancher Manager](https://ranchermanager.docs.rancher.com/getting-started/installation-and-upgrade/other-installation-methods/air-gapped-helm-cli-install/publish-images#1-find-the-required-assets-for-your-rancher-version) for air-gapped instances.
+As Kubewarden is considered a Rancher Official Extension, the Rancher team provides a mechanism to automatically generate an Extension Catalog Image.
+This will be added to the `rancher-images.txt` file when [installing Rancher Manager](https://ranchermanager.docs.rancher.com/getting-started/installation-and-upgrade/other-installation-methods/air-gapped-helm-cli-install/publish-images#1-find-the-required-assets-for-your-rancher-version) for air-gapped instances.

-Once this image has been mirrored to a registry that is accessible to your air-gapped cluster, you will be able to import the image within the Rancher UI, and this will create a local Helm repository with the Kubewarden UI chart for installation.
+Once this image has been mirrored to a registry that is accessible to your air-gapped cluster, you will be able to import the image within the Rancher UI.
+This creates a local Helm repository with the Kubewarden UI chart for installation.

 ### Installation Steps

 1. [Create](https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/kubernetes-resources-setup/secrets) a registry secret within the `cattle-ui-plugin-system` namespace.
 Enter the domain of the image address in the **Registry Domain Name** field.

-1. Navigate back to the **Extensions** page (e.g. `https://cluster-ip/dashboard/c/local/uiplugins`).
+1. Navigate back to the **Extensions** page (for example, `https://cluster-ip/dashboard/c/local/uiplugins`).

 1. On the top right, click **⋮ > Manage Extension Catalogs**.
 ![Manage Catalogs](/img/ui_airgap_01.png)